 Part II of Senate Bill 86 would amend G.S.
 58-51-80 to codify in North Carolina law the new federal regulations for association health plans as they pertain to fully-insured AHPs.

-Section 2.(a) would define the term "employer" in 58-51-80(b)(1) to include a MEWA that has at least 500 covered lives and meets the new federal requirements for business associations.
+Section 2.(a) would define the term "employer" in 58-51-80(b)(1) to mean a MEWA that meets the new federal requirements for business associations seeking to obtain group health insurance.

 Karen Cochrane-Brown Director